wyounas/wyounas.github.io/_posts/2025-02-24-a-simple-program-whose-proof-isnt-for-knuth.md

 ---

-So the loop exits when _l_ is zero but there is one more thing still left for P1 to do.
-To complete the dry run we take the value of _m_ from the last row in the above table, when _l_ is zero and use it to get _n_:
+The loop exits when l becomes zero, but there’s one final step left in Program P1.
+To complete the dry run, we take the value of m from the last row of the table—when l is zero—and use it to compute n:

 $$
 n = \frac{m + 1}{2} = \frac{16263 + 1}{2} = \frac{16264}{2} = 8132
 $$

-Thus, converting `0.12408` via P1 produces:

-$$
-n = 8132
+Thus, converting $0.12408$ using Program P1 produces $ n = 8132 $.
-$$

-Knuth shares that the proof is easy for this one.
-"We have m = m1 at the beginnning of the repeat loop, assuming that k <= 17; and we have shown that it is legitimate to replace k by 17 if k is larger."
+Knuth notes that the proof for this one is straightforward: "We have m = m1 at the beginnning of the repeat loop, assuming that k <= 17; and we have shown that it is legitimate to replace k by 17 if k is larger."

 ## Converting the other way

-Now we've to consider the inverse problem.
-Given an integer _n_, find a decimal fraction

-0.d1d2...dk

-that approximates to

-$$2^-16.n$$

-so closely that P1 will reproduce _n_ exactly.
-As an example, if input 8132, we ought to see `0.12408` as output.
+Now we turn to the inverse problem: given an integer _n_, find a corresponding decimal fraction $0.d1d2...dk$ that approximates to $2^{-16}.n$ so closely that P1 will reproduce _n_ exactly.
+For example, if the input is $8132$, we should expect the output to be $0.12408$.

-It's desirable, Knuth notes, to find _k_ as small as possible; to seek a shortest decimal fraction that will reproduce given value of _n_.
+As Knuth notes, it is desirable to keep k as small as possible—to find the shortest decimal fraction that will reproduce the given value of n.

-We also want to choose fraction closest to n/2^16.
-For example, both 0.0001 and 0.0002 yield n = 1  but we choose 0.0002 as it's closest to 1.
+We also want to choose the fraction closest to $n / 2^{16}$.
+For example, both $0.0001$ and $0.0002$ yield $n = 1$, but we choose $0.0002$ because it is closer to 1.

 Here is the program P2 as given in the paper: